The Ultimate Guide to Home Cinema Seating

 Cineak Chaise Longue and Chairs

-We often use this seating design as it is very flexible – the chaise longues allow a fully relaxed experience and the chairs can offer upright seating or the foot stool can be pushed closer to the chair to create more day beds!
+We use this seating design frequently because it’s genuinely flexible — the chaise longues allow a fully relaxed experience, and the chairs can offer upright seating or have their footstool pushed closer to form an improvised day bed.

 • Home Cinema Room — Greater Manchester